aai-institute/pyDVL/CONTRIBUTING.md

 ### Documentation

-Documentation is built with sphinx every time tox is executed, doctests are run during that step.
-There is a helper script for updating documentation files automatically.
-It is called by tox on build and can be invoked manually as
+Documentation is built with [sphinx](https://www.sphinx-doc.org/) by tox.
+Doctests are run during that step. tox calls a helper script to  build `.rst` files which can be invoked manually with:

 ```bash
 python build_scripts/update_docs.py
 ```

-See the code documentation in the script for more details on that.
+See the documentation inside the script for more details.

-Notebooks also form part of the documentation, see the explanation above.
+Notebooks also form part of the documentation and are used as-is as examples, see the explanation above.
+This requires [pandoc](https://pandoc.org/) installed in your system.

 ## CI/CD and Release Process